 For some people, bowel cancer does come back after treatment, which is known as a recurrence.
 It is important to have regular check-ups so that if cancer does come back, it can be found early.

-If the recurrence is confined to the bowel and nearby lymph nodes, it may be possible to surgically remove it.
+If the recurrence is confined to the bowel and nearby lymph nodes, it may be possible to remove it with surgery.
 Removing the tumour can help relieve symptoms and, in some cases, may stop the cancer.